morganwdavis/jpginfo/README.md

 mixed jpginfo ( string $filename )
 ```

-The jpginfo() function will determine the size of any given image file and return the dimensions along with the optimization type.
+The `jpginfo()` function will determine the size of any given image file and return the dimensions along with the optimization type.

 Parameters
 ----------
-* filename: This parameter specifies the file you wish to retrieve information about.
+* `filename`: This parameter specifies the file you wish to retrieve information about.
 It can reference a local file or (configuration permitting) a remote file using one of the supported streams.

 Return Values
 -------------